 Hand-foot-and-mouth disease — a mild, contagious viral infection common in young children — is characterized by sores in the mouth and a rash on the hands and feet.
 Hand-foot-and-mouth disease is most commonly caused by a coxsackievirus.

 There's no specific treatment for hand-foot-and-mouth disease.
-You can reduce your risk of infection from hand-foot-and-mouth disease by practicing good hygiene, such as washing your hands often and thoroughly.
+You can reduce your child's risk of infection from hand-foot-and-mouth disease by practicing good hygiene and teaching your child how to keep clean.

 Aug.
 22, 2014

 - Modlin JF.
 Clinical manifestations and diagnosis of enterovirus and parechovirus infections. http://www.uptodate.com/home.
 Accessed June 28, 2014.